ElectroPerf/ElectroPerf-Kernel-Releases/README.md

 - There wont be any UC, UV variant or messed up display refresh rate variant.
 - The released variants are little bit OC'ed to avoid the UI LAGS AND APP OPENING STUTTERS.
 - Only Android R is supported as it isnt tested on Android Q or P till now.
+- Dont blame the kernel if your battery charging speed isnt going up coz its you who cause it to heat already by doing heavy stuffs.
 ```

 -----------------------------------------------------------------------------